DrDab/BreakfastBookClub/Weekly Reports/w6_report.md

   Andrea Ha:
   - Integrated like post API (saved locally since this route is not fully complete)

+  Sanjana Janakiraman:
+  - Worked on updates to database design
+  - Continued working on backend functionalities

 - Goals:

   Zaynab Khan: